 Finding the right exercise is not always easy.
 Often, I see people in my office who have quit exercising because they had a bad experience or were unable to stick with it for a variety of reasons.
 Often my patients have a very narrow view of what exercise is.
-My purpose in this article is to help you discover the best exercise for you.
-I know if you can do that exercise will be a regular part of your life and you will experience many of the awesome benefits that exercise brings.
+My purpose in this article is to help you figure out how to choose the best exercise for you.
+I know if you can do that, exercise will be a regular part of your life and you will experience many of the awesome benefits that exercise brings.

 The purpose of exercise is to change the body into something better.
 Sometimes exercise occurs when we are accomplishing a task like mowing the lawn.
-Sometimes it is done more intentionally for fitness.
-Depending on what exercise is done the results of the exercise are very different.
-Some exercises are great for building strength, others are good for melting fat and others are designed to make a person less prone to falls.
-Yet not every exercise can be done by everyone.
-If I wanted to get in shape by cross country skiing, I would be out of luck in this desert.
+Many people do it intentionally for fitness.
+However, depending on the exercise, and how frequently it happens, the results will vary.
+For example, weightlifting builds strength and muscle, cardio melts fat and builds cardiovascular strength, and bodyweight training helps with balance.
+Unfortunately, not every exercise can be done by everyone.
+If I wanted to get in shape by cross country skiing, I would be out of luck because I live in the desert.
 Sometimes there are certain logistical factors that make great exercises relatively impossible.
-Other factors like the existence of damaged joints or poor fitness level can limit what exercise can be done.
-I used to be able to play full court basketball but doing that now is very painful for my knee.
-There are several issues that factor into the best exercise.
+Damaged joints, fitness levels, and previous injuries also limit what exercises can be achieved realistically.

 - What is the goal?